robert-abc/HTC2022-Sparse-DIP/README.md

 See, for instance, the Section "Generating results" from the example notebook [Here](/notebook_example.ipynb).

-### 3.3.
-Alternative: Running with Google COLAB and example

-We created a Jupyter notebook to run the code using Google Colab directly: [Link](https://colab.research.google.com/drive/1A3THOEL-haZPkHg9il36SQroA2L_3Box?usp=sharing).

-Here is a general view of it, which considers that this repository is still private:

-* There are some instructions in the notebook itself.
-* First, we clone the private git repository, where the code and the dataset are.
-* After this, it is possible to execute the rest of the code.

 ### 3.4 External codes

 * To make our code compatible with PyTorch, it was mostly based on ODL (https://github.com/odlgroup/odl), under Mozilla Public License, version 2.0.